ahmetyanpar/stellarsnap-info/README.md

 # 🌌 StellarSnap

-Explore the cosmos one day at a time. **StellarSnap** is a sleek, SEO-optimized, responsive web app that brings you NASA's Astronomy Picture of the Day (APOD) with a modern interface and deep attention to performance, metadata, and UX.
+**StellarSnap** is a distraction-free, educational space explorer built on [NASA's Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/).
+It’s designed to highlight the beauty of astronomy with performance, responsiveness, and metadata hygiene in mind.

 🔗 **Live site**: [stellarsnap.space](https://stellarsnap.space)